Matīss Akuraters: Biography

-In age of 18 he began studying percussion, and his first instrument turn out to be the tabla- well known Indian percussion.
-Akuraters learned the tabla in London at The Bharatiya Vidya Bhavan, UK centre and also from jazz musician, drummer, percussionist - Brian Melvin.
+In age of 18 he began studying percussion, and his first instrument turn out to be the tabla – well known Indian percussion.
+Akuraters learned the tabla in London at The Bharatiya Vidya Bhavan, UK centre and also from jazz musician, drummer and percussionist Brian Melvin.

-In year 2003 the band Lidojošais Paklājs (The Flying Carpet) is being formed.

-In year 2004 for three years Matīss Akuraters was performing in Gaļina Poļiščuka's musical play "Pūt Vējiņi" at the Latvian National Theatre.
+In 2003 the band Lidojošais Paklājs (The Flying Carpet) is being formed.
+In 2004 for three years Matīss Akuraters was performing in Gaļina Poļiščuka's musical play "Pūt Vējiņi" at the Latvian National Theatre.
 This play took part in many foreign theatre festivals in Germany, Moscow, Denmark and Croatia, where the play got award for best music.